 • Calls may be missed or mishandled during peak periods

-• Information gathered is often incomplete or poorly recorded
+• Information gathered is frequently incomplete or poorly recorded

-This can affect client satisfaction, lead conversion, and data quality inside the CRM.
+This affects client satisfaction, lead conversion rates, and data quality in your CRM.

-Modern AI voice and chat assistants are capable of handling many of the tasks traditionally assigned to call centre staff:
+Modern AI voice and chat assistants are capable of handling many tasks traditionally assigned to call centre staff:

-• Qualifying buyers or tenants with tailored questions
+• Qualifying buyers or tenants using tailored questions based on property type

 • Providing instant answers to property-specific questions

-• Logging all interaction data directly into the CRM
+• Logging all interaction data directly into your CRM

 • Capturing consent, preferences, and contact details accurately